Duffycola/opencv-ios-demos/README.md

 5) Once you have understood how to obtain a cv::Mat in your iOS project, feel free to re-use the modular demo controllers in [shared](https://github.com/Duffycola/opencv-ios-demos/blob/master/shared) and please feel free to contribute.

-- [ ] Note, the XCode projects are currently outdated.
-Last time they have been updated in 2012.

 6) Advanced: Dig deep into how OpenCV obtains image/video frames from the native interface, wraps them into C datastructures, calls the C callback to let you process each frame (hence .mm files), and then updates the output target:

 [opencv/modules/videoio/include/opencv2/videoio/cap_ios.h](https://github.com/Itseez/opencv/blob/master/modules/videoio/include/opencv2/videoio/cap_ios.h)